keystonejs/keystone/.changeset/unlucky-parents-wait.md

 '@keystone-6/core': patch
 ---

-Fixed inline create and edit forms on relationship fields using the cards display mode not using form elements.
+Fixes the semantic-based browser input behaviour for inline create and edit forms on relationship fields when using the cards display mode